IbrahimParkar/Hiring_Assistant_Chatbot/README.md

    - Desired Position
    - Location
    - Tech Stack
-3. Based on the tech stack, the assistant will:
+3. After they accept the Privacy Notice.
+Based on thier Profile, the assistant will:
-   - Generate 3–5 technical questions dynamically using LLMs.
+   - Generate 4 technical questions using the LLM.
    - Allow the candidate to answer them.
-   - Log the entire interview history (optional: saved to CSV).
+   - Log the entire interview history in the Profiles folder in JSON format.
-4. End the conversation gracefully with closing remarks.
+4. End the conversation gracefully with closing remarks when.
 5. Optional: Restart or exit anytime by typing an end keyword like `exit` or `quit`.

 ---